-Vanity units are an excellent choice for those who are installing a new bathroom, wet room or simply giving their current bathroom that much needed makeover.
+Vanity units are an excellent choice for those who are installing a new bathroom, or wet room or simply giving their current bathroom that much-needed makeover.
 They are designed to hold the basin, conceal unsightly pipework and ensure you have sufficient bathroom storage space.
 But without proper care, they can end up losing their appeal.

 In order to keep your vanity unit looking its best, we’ve put together this simple guide with easy steps to follow and tips to ensure your vanity unit remains a statement in your home.
 Plus, we offer some great alternative, eco-friendly cleaning tips for you to consider.

 GRANITE VANITY UNITS

 Granite worktops are one of the most popular choices for vanity units and more.
 It is naturally antibacterial and highly resistant to scratching and staining but it’s still important to maintain granite surfaces properly, and that includes understanding how to clean granite safely.

 To keep granite shiny, we recommend regular cleaning with a PH-balanced product or a mixture of detergent and warm water.
 You’ll need to remove any items from the surface of your bathroom vanity unit and wipe down the countertops with a soft microfibre cloth.
 Avoid using abrasive cleaners or scouring pads because they may scratch the surface, and remember to buff out any visible streaks afterwards.